ONSdigital/sdx-downstream-ctp/README.md

 `SDX_STORE_URL` - The URL of the sdx-store service, defaults to http://sdx-store:5000

-`SDX_TRANSFORM_CTP_URL` - The URL of the sdx-transform-cs service, defaults to http://sdx-transform-ctp:5000

 `SDX_SEQUENCE_URL` - The URL of the sdx-transform-cs service, defaults to http://sdx-sequence:5000